MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ```

-### Get details on if the app was launched via a notification
+### Get details on if the app was launched via a notification created by this plugin

 ```dart
  var notificationAppLaunchDetails =